 Flat surfaces like counters, tables, and dressers are like magnets for clutter.
 Stop the mess before it begins by finding a permanent home for objects instead of dumping them down without a second thought.
 Keep your eyes peeled for things like toiletries and kitchen appliances that you or your family forgot to put away, and “dive in as needed to keep them clean,” Becker says.
 These organizational tools from Amazon will help you become the neat person you’ve always longed to be.

 They weed out junk mail

 Don’t even let junk mail hit your countertop—throw it straight into the recycling bin.
 After all, junk mail just builds up and becomes nothing but clutter.
 By getting rid of promotional mail before it’s open, you’ll save time and might be less tempted to buy things you don’t need.
-Check out these other 13 tricks for decluttering your kitchen counter.

 They keep dishes out of the sink

 A big stack of dirty dishes is ugly and unappetizing.
 Put plates and silverware straight in the dishwasher when you’re done eating to keep them from piling up.
 Better yet, wash them by hand to get them from sink to shelf even sooner, Becker says.
 Here are some other kitchen organization tips you should know.